PeaHay/MPRA/README.md

-_Code to reproduce certain figures in paper "MPRA: simulation and inference"_ <br />
+_Code to reproduce some figures in the paper "MPRA: simulation and inference"_ <br />
 _The technical information to derive the estimators and simulation algorithm can be found here:_ https://www.overleaf.com/read/zwsdfbbgwtqh

 ## MPRA- The big data era